wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/choosing-and-using-mobile-device-management-services.md

 Mobile Device Management is designed to simplify management of devices within an organization.

-Typical functionality includes device enrollment, the ability to control device configuration, protect data, monitor the status and compliance of devices, and manage enterprise approved apps.
+Typical functionality includes device enrolllment, the ability to control device configuration, protect data, monitor the status and compliance of devices, and manage enterprise approved apps.
 All across a range of platforms and operating systems.

 Most MDM services work over the internet, allowing devices to be managed and **remotely controlled** wherever they are in the world.
 This means staff can work off-premises, securely.

-Some example use cases include **enforcing policies** on a device, such as the use of a [VPN](https://www.ncsc.gov.uk/collection/mobile-device-guidance/virtual-private-networks), performing a [remote device wipe](https://www.ncsc.gov.uk/collection/mobile-device-guidance/erasing-mobile-devices) if the device is lost.
-MDM would also allow the **monitoring** of devices, to help determine [if the they have been kept up to date](https://www.ncsc.gov.uk/collection/mobile-device-guidance/keeping-devices-and-software-up-to-date), been jail broken, or if a policy violation has occurred.
+Some example use cases include **enforcing policies** on a device, such as the use of a [VPN](/bronze-training/mobile-device-guidance/virtual-private-networks), performing a [remote device wipe](/bronze-training/mobile-device-guidance/erasing-mobile-devices) if the device is lost.
+MDM would also allow the **monitoring** of devices, to help determine [if the they have been kept up to date](/bronze-training/mobile-device-guidance/keeping-devices-and-software-up-to-date), been jail broken, or if a policy violation has occurred.
 Additionally, it is important to keep MDMs secure as they hold the keys to unlock, decrypt and remote wipe all the devices within your enterprise.

 ## Preparing for mobile device management